 Finding the cover artist for our first volume is perhaps the most challenging (and enjoyable!) thing we have to date.
 A few months ago, we were looking for someone who could best represent the spirit of AWW — bright, cheerful and fun, and see sparkles out of ordinary things.
 And then we found Sabine, who sees the true beauty in beach trash, bread and fruits, and gives them new meanings by creating artworks out of them.
 Changing perspectives is as important in Sabine’s work as in AWW.
 By delving into the lives of our furry companions we do not just learn more about their habits and thoughts, we also learn more about ourselves through the ways we express our love for pets.

-We are most grateful to Sabine for making us shine and visualising our motifs.
+We are most grateful to Sabine for making us shine and visualizing our motifs.
 We hope you will be inspired by Sabine and her creations as we are!

 AWW: Hi Sabine!
 It’s an honour and pleasure to have your amazing artwork for AWW volume 1 cover.
 Vibrant, playful and fun, the cover artwork is everything AWW stands for.
 Tell us one interesting thing about your creation of the covers.
 And what came to your mind when you were introduced to AWW animal themes?

 Sabine Timm: I’m so happy and honored that my studio characters will take an imaginary trip to Hong Kong and become the “Cover Stars“ of the first volume of your amazing AWW animal series!

 The first brush characters were born in 2016…from this time on the brush family raised continuously and in 2018 I created the first animal brush objects.

 Beside cats and dogs I love animals in general…wonderful creatures we should take care of and respect!